FederatedAI/FATE/doc/develop_guide/component_guide.md

-# Guide of Components
+# Develop Guide: Components

 Starting in ver 2.0, FATE `components` serve as entry points to modules for job scheduler.
-In general, computational logic should be contained within `ML modules`, while `components` call module functions with proper input and pass respective result data and model(s) to scheduler.
+In general, computational logic should be contained within `ML modules`, while `components` call module functions with proper input and pass respective result data and model to scheduler.

 ## Components CLI